3DGenomes/TADbit/doc/source/tutorial/tutorial_2_boundary_alignment.rst

-The different colors, corresponding to the TADBit confidence in detecting the boundaries, show how conserved the boundaries are between (in this case) cell types.
+The different colors, corresponding to the TADbit confidence in detecting the boundaries, show how conserved the boundaries are between (in this case) cell types.

 Alignment can also be viewed using matplotlib: